ImperialCollegeLondon/SupraShare/README.md

 This repo acts as a template for creating an interactive webapp for one trained model.
-The [SupraShare homepage](https://suprashare.rcs.ic.ac.uk/) hosts several webapps created using this template, all of which require completely different python environments.
+The [SupraShare homepage](https://suprashare.rcs.ic.ac.uk/) hosts several webapps created using this template, all of which require completely different Python environments.
-We use [Docker](https://www.docker.com/) to keep these environments separated and [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy) as a reverse proxy to make teach webapp accessible on the same webserver.
+We use [Docker](https://www.docker.com/) to keep these environments separated and [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy) as a webserver with a reverse proxy to make each webapp accessible.

 While the app in this template will start if run locally as is, it does not contain any working ML models.
 The reason for this is so we could include more features that you may